jennttraan/Successful-Bike-Share/README.md

 <b>About the data set:</b>

 Since Cyclistic is a fictional company, I will use Divvy’s, a bike-share program based in Chicago, data from May 2020 – April 2021 to complete this case study.
+For the dataset plase click <a href="http://divvy-tripdata.s3.amazonaws.com/index.html">here</a>.